-Diane Bang litigates complex civil and criminal cases at both the state and federal levels.
+Diane Bang litigates complex civil and criminal cases at both the state and federal levels and has been named a Southern California Rising Star by Super Lawyers Magazine.
 She has experience in a range of disputes, including breach of contract, shareholder derivative claims, and probate.
 Ms. Bang also has defended executives and businesses against criminal charges including wire fraud, healthcare fraud, and securities fraud.
 Prior to joining the firm, Ms. Bang served as a law clerk to the Honorable S. James Otero of the United States District Court for the Central District of California.
 Ms. Bang graduated from Loyola Law School in Los Angeles, where she was Chief Research Editor of the Loyola Law Review.

 During law school, Ms. Bang was a law clerk for both the California Attorney General’s Office, Torts and Condemnation Division, and the Los Angeles County District Attorney’s Office.
 Prior to attending law school, Ms. Bang received a master’s degree in cross-cultural studies from Fuller Theological Seminary.
 She received her undergraduate degree in communication from the University of California, San Diego, and is conversational in Korean.